Antqnio/Progetto-Laboratorio-D-Informatica-Applicata/README.md

 ## Installation and Usage
 1. Clone the repo https://github.com/Antqnio/Progetto-Laboratorio-D-Informatica-Applicata.git on WSL.
-2. Cut the server folder into your Windows machine.
+2. Move the server folder into your Windows machine.
 ### Server (Windows)

 1. Open PowerShell in the project folder.